 We do not recommend creating a large number of folders in one shared drive.
 Users might have difficulty organizing and finding content.
 Instead, you can organize content into multiple shared drives.

 You can add users and groups in Google Groups to a shared drive.
-A group and a user both count as one member.

 If you add a user who is a member of multiple groups that are members of the shared drive, the user only counts as one member.